CarlKCarlK/range-set-blaze/benches/bench.md

 ## 'stream_vs_ad_hoc': Compare 'union' vs 'insert'
 <!-- cmk000 rename case  -->

-* **Measure**: intake/union speed
+* **Measure**: adding ranges to an existing set
-* **Candidates**: RangeSetInt::union, RangeSetInt::insert
+* **Candidates**: RangeSetInt::BitOrAssign, rangemap extend, segmap extend, segmap union
-* **Vary**: number of clumps in the set, from 1 to 100K.
+* **Vary**: number of clumps in the second set, from 1 to 100K.
 * **Details**: We first create two clump iterators, each with the desired number clumps and a coverage of 10%.
 Their range is 0..=99_999_999.
 We, next, turn these two iterators into two sets.
-Finally, we measure the time it takes to union the two sets.
+The first set is made from 1000 clumps.
+Finally, we measure the time it takes to add the second set to the first set.

-We union two different ways: one-at-a-time (using RangeSetInt::insert) vs all-at-once (using RangeSetInt::union).
+RangeSetInt uses a hybrid approach.
+When adding a few clumps, it adds them one at a time.
+When adding many clumps, it unions the two sets all at once.

 ### 'stream_vs_ad_hoc' Results

-All-at-once goes from being about 5 times slower to being 5 times faster.
-The crossover point is around 200 clumps.
-(Not shown, but for coverage of 50%, the crossover point is around 10 clumps.)
+When adding one clump to the first set, RangeSetInt is about 30% faster than the other crates.
+The one-at-a-time methods are about 4 times faster than than the all-at-once method.

+As the number-of-clumps-to-add grows, RangeSetInt automatically switches from one-at-a-time to all-at-once.
+This allows it to be 6 times faster than the one-at-a-time methods.
+It is about 60% faster than the other all-at-once method.

+The segmap crate could easily implement the same hybrid approach.

 ### stream_vs_ad_hoc' Conclusion

-For sets with many ranges, use RangeSetInt::union.
-For sets with few ranges, use RangeSetInt::insert.
+Over the whole range of clumpiness, RangeSetInt is faster.
+Compared to non-hybrid methods it is many times faster at the extremes.

 ![stream_vs_adhoc](../target/criterion/stream_vs_adhoc/report/lines.svg "stream_vs_adhoc")